Viral hemorrhagic fevers: neurologic complications

 The diagnosis of rabies may be difficult if an exposure is not suspected.
 Patients and their relatives may not be able to recall an animal exposure even when questioned directly.
 There may be a history of recent travel in an endemic area.
 Rabies may present with bizarre neuropsychiatric symptoms, and it is most commonly misdiagnosed as a psychiatric or laryngopharyngeal disorder.

 Routine hematologic and biochemical studies are not useful in rabies diagnosis.
 The electroencephalogram may show nonspecific abnormalities.
 CT scans of the head are usually normal.
-MR imaging may show lesions involving the gray or white matter of the brain and spinal cord, and there may be involvement of nerve roots, plexuses, and peripheral nerves; lesions may enhance after administration of contrast (47).
-Characteristic imaging differences between encephalitic and paralytic rabies cases have not been recognized (46).
+MR imaging may show lesions involving the gray or white matter of the brain and spinal cord, particularly in deep gray nuclei and in the brainstem, and there may be involvement of nerve roots, plexuses, and peripheral nerves (48; 06).
+Lesions may enhance after administration of contrast (49).
+Diffusion restriction may be observed on diffusion-weighted images (06).
+Characteristic imaging differences between encephalitic and paralytic rabies cases have not been recognized (48; 06).

 No special considerations exist for anesthesia other than body substance precautions.